Man in wig throws cake at glass protecting Mona Lisa - NewsBreak

 Man in wig throws cake at glass protecting Mona Lisa

-PARIS — (AP) — A man seemingly disguised as an old woman in a wheelchair threw a piece of cake at the glass protecting the Mona Lisa at the Louvre Museum and shouted at people to think of planet Earth.

-The Paris prosecutor's office said Monday that the 36-year-old man was detained following Sunday's incident and sent to a police psychiatric unit.
-An investigation has been opened into the damage of cultural artifacts.

-Videos posted on social media showed a young man in a wig and lipstick who had arrived in a wheelchair.
-The man, whose identity was unknown, was also seen throwing roses in the museum gallery to slack-jawed guests.
+Videos posted on social media appear to show a young man in a wig and lipstick who had arrived in a wheelchair.
+The man, whose identity was unknown, was also seen throwing roses in the museum gallery on Sunday.

 The cake attack left a conspicuous white creamy smear on the glass but the famous work by Leonardo da Vinci wasn’t damaged.

-Security guards were filmed escorting the wig-wearing man away as he called out to the surprised visitors in the gallery: “Think of the Earth!
-There are people who are destroying the Earth!
+Security guards were filmed escorting the wig-wearing activist away as he called out to the surprised visitors in the gallery: “Think of the Earth.
+There are people who are destroying the Earth.
 Think about it.
 Artists tell you: think of the Earth.
 That’s why I did this.”

-Guards were then filmed cleaning the cake from the glass.
-A Louvre statement confirmed the attack on the artwork involving a “patisserie."
+Guards were then filmed cleaning the smeared cream from the glass.
+Officials at the Louvre weren’t immediately available for comment.

 Comments / 0